Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-58-gjallarhorn.md

 The floor shook as Adam rolled to his feet and thumped his way over to the door.
 He opened the door clad in his usual broad handsome smile and not much else, all bouncy energy and grins.
 Once he looked down and saw who was visiting, however...his expression hardened instantly.

-The boy---what a *ridiculous* word for the hulking warrior of a man standing before Gabe---hadn’t ever really stopped growing from...hell, whatever it was the military was doing to him.
+The boy - what a *ridiculous* word for the hulking warrior of a man standing before Gabe - hadn’t ever really stopped growing from...hell, whatever it was the military was doing to him.
 He was now so tall that his head brushed the top of the doorframe, so ridiculously broad that he plugged the rest of it full from his head to his toes with his hypermuscular bulk, and his shoulders were so wide, his arms hung entirely outside the door frame. *Dios Mío.*

 “...Dad.”